CaseyWongWc/testing/WSS_Project_Report.md

 3. Configurable map settings (size, difficulty)
 4. Visual representation of the map with terrain icons and resource indicators
 5. Brain reasoning display that shows the AI's thought process

+## Implementation Details and Statistics

+- Total lines of code: 2,661 (src/combat/WSSTwo.tsx)
+- Languages/Technologies used: TypeScript, React, Tailwind CSS
+- Key features implemented:
+  - Procedural terrain generation with different difficulty levels
+  - Complex AI decision-making with multiple brain types
+  - Visual interface with interactive controls
+  - Resource management system
+  - Trading system with negotiation logic

+## Conclusion

+This project demonstrates a comprehensive implementation of the Wilderness Survival System requirements.
+The application showcases multiple facets of object-oriented programming through its component-based architecture and clear separation of concerns.
+By modeling the system using interfaces and types, we've created a flexible and maintainable codebase that can be extended with additional features in the future.

+The simulation successfully implements all required terrain types, trader types, vision types, and brain types, with each component demonstrating distinctive behaviors and characteristics.
+The trading system in particular demonstrates complex interaction patterns between different object types, with trader personalities affecting the negotiation process.

+Through this project, we've applied object-oriented principles to create a realistic simulation that models complex decision-making in a resource-constrained environment.